BryceStevenWilley/BryceStevenWilley.github.io/_pages/projects.md

   {% endfor %}
 </div>

-Please please please, if you are live in the Houston area, and are considering adapting a dog, go give the good pups a BARC a chance.
+Please please please, if you are live in the Houston area and are considering adopting a dog, go give the good pups at BARC a chance.
 [Check them out!](http://barcly.houstonbarcfoundation.org/#!/home)